 When we first started introducing solids, we used a Graco high chair.
 It worked well for our first daughter, but when we tried it with our second, she just didn’t seem comfortable.
 The tray was too high, and the seat was too deep, which made her lean a bit awkwardly.
 I tried rolling up towels and blankets to make it work, but eventually, we decided it just wasn’t the right fit.
 So we decided to invest in a more ergonomically friendly option.

-I had always loved the Stokke Tripp Trapp high chair, especially after hearing so many great things from friends.
+I had always loved the Stokke Tripp Trapp high chair (affiliate link for the highchair through Snuggle Bugz), especially after hearing so many great things from friends.
 However, it does come with a steep price tag.
 I finally convinced my husband that this chair would earn back its value as it is durable and grows with the child.
-So we ordered the complete Stokke Tripp Trapp chair, the one that comes with the tray and seat pads and I absolutely LOVE it!
+So we ordered the complete Stokke Tripp Trapp chair (affiliate link), the one that comes with the tray and seat pads and I absolutely LOVE it!

 In my opinion, the Stokke Tripp Trapp is one of the best high chairs for baby led weaning.